hrtcat/hrtcat/other/journal.md

 Build a clean room.
 The room needs to have high quality air filtration.
 Ideally this would be monitored but that seems unrealistic for DIY.

 There needs to be a pressure differential between the clean room and the rest of your space.
 The differential isn't listed.
-Logically I think it just means you need to have air flowing OUT of the clean room, not in.
+Logically we think it just means you need to have air flowing OUT of the clean room, not in.
 This could be achieved as simply as having your air filter get intake from outside the room and push the clean air into the room.
 Differential is supposed to be monitored but that's unrealistic in DIY settings.
 Use simple tests such as dangling some string at the openings of the clean room to see that the airflow is blowing them out.

 Recommended clean room temperature of 68F (20C) and humidity of 35-60%.